 How has your company responded to the shift to virtual leasing?
 How are your leasing professionals and managers being supported with guidelines and training, and what are your plans to evaluate and adjust to ensure success in virtual leasing?
-These questions address the fundamentals of a change management strategy, which is critical to achieving success with virtual leasing across your portfolios.
+These questions address the fundamentals of a change management strategy, which is critical to achieving success across your portfolios.

 Grace Hill has developed immediate resources for virtual leasing help, including the Virtual Leasing Webinar Series available to Vision clients in their content library.
 That training can be a big help while the organization evaluates what virtual leasing and the customer experience looks like today and what accommodations need to be made.